classtranscribe/Deployment/README.md

   `git submodule foreach git pull origin master`

+4. Create directories required for storing all the data using the script `create_directories.sh`

+  Usage `./create_directories.sh <absolute_path_to_an_empty_directory>`

+  Eg. `./create_directories.sh /home/username/docker_data`

-4. Then use the development build instructions or the production build instructions below -
+5. Then use the development build instructions or the production build instructions below -

 ### Development build on a local machine